ppy/osu-wiki/news/2022/2022-09-30-changes-to-osu-sr-and-pp.md

 Maps with Flashlight applied become significantly easier if the successive object placement is predictable.
 One of the major ways this can manifest is through the use of repeated angles, which [this change](https://github.com/ppy/osu/pull/19716) aims to nerf.

-Throughout the development process for the Flashlight changes, a number of grid-style maps such as [DJPop](https://osu.ppy.sh/users/2363)'s [beatMARIO - Night of Knights [SOLO]](https://osu.ppy.sh/beatmapsets/15920#osu/58063) became increasingly concerning as their values rose.
+Throughout the development process for the Flashlight changes, a number of grid-style maps such as ::DJPop::{ user-id=2363 }'s [beatMARIO - Night of Knights [SOLO]](https://osu.ppy.sh/beatmapsets/15920#osu/58063) became increasingly concerning as their values rose.
 By reducing the influence of repeated angles, grid-style maps such as this one will now settle at a more suitable value for the skill involved.

 #### Slider bonus